-The Kitchen has a special Valentine’s Day menu, a four-course meal.
+Many restaurants offer special Valentine’s Day menus.
+In the past, The Kitchen has had a four-course meal.
 Or venture just one block away to Jax Fish House and Oyster Bar, 928 Pearl St. (We don’t have to tell you to make this reservation well in advance.)
-Jax’s Valentine’s Day menu is a three-course prix fixe menu that includes options like the French Kiss Oyster (ooh la la) or a braised beef cheek tortellini, with red velvet joconde or chocolate lava cake for dessert.
+Jax’s Valentine’s Day menu in the past has been a three-course prix fixe menu that included options like the French Kiss Oyster (ooh la la) or a braised beef cheek tortellini, with red velvet joconde or chocolate lava cake for dessert.
 You can also order from the regular menu.
 The dark and sultry (yet upbeat and friendly) atmosphere here is the perfect Valentine’s Day dinner, Boulder style.

-After dinner, if you want to extend the festivities, wander next door to the West End Tavern, which has a special Valentine’s Day Spirit Mash Up starting at 6:30 p.m.
+After dinner, if you want to extend the festivities, wander next door to the West End Tavern.

 If you want to do something different than dinner in Boulder, skip the table entirely and venture to Longmont, where you can learn how to make cheese at the Haystack Mountain Creamery, 505 Weaver Park Road.
-The class, called The Art of Cheese, celebrates Valentine’s Day with a special champagne pairing and Coeur de la Creme, or Heart of Cream, a yummy dessert cheese.
-These classes start at 6:30 p.m.
+The class, called The Art of Cheese, has celebrated Valentine’s Day in the past with a special champagne pairing and Coeur de la Creme, or Heart of Cream, a yummy dessert cheese.
 Of course, you get to make your cheese and eat it, too.